samarthlamba/Object_Oriented_Game_Architecture/README.md

 Finish Date: November 18th 2020

-### Primary Roles

-Sam Lamba: Worked primarily with backend and with simulation.
-Worked on backend components like Entity, Enemy, game etc (with Roshni) and animation components like Animation.

-Roshni: Worked primarily with backend components and lead the incorporation of backend with each other and with front end's needs.
-Worked extensively on different objects and games.

-Matt: Assisted overall and worked extensively with data and data reading.
-Created multiple Beans and data readers/factories and worked on driver.

-Joe: Worked extensively on front end and the different screens on the front end.

 ### Running the Program

 Main class: Driver.
 To run everything correctly, please ensure the project structure looks as below: